Custom Packaging

 Custom Screen Printed Tote Bags Bulk Orders | Wholesale Pricing

 Over a decade in custom printing taught me that one product keeps clients coming back: Custom Screen Printed tote bags bulk orders.
 At a Las Vegas trade show, a boutique owner mentioned she made $4,200 selling branded canvas totes at $35 each—her printing cost was $280 for 100 bags.
-The math alone tells you why wholesale screen printed tote bags are such a smart move.
+The math alone tells you why wholesale screen printed tote bags are such a smart move, and it’s why our Guangzhou and Istanbul screen rooms stay booked with batch runs that start at $2.50-4.00 per unit at 500MOQ.

 Most people don't get the margin on custom printed Canvas Tote Bags isn't just about selling them.
 These bags work for your brand visibility every single time someone carries one.
 That's before we even get into the economics of bulk screen printed bags, which are genuinely favorable once you hit the right quantity tier.

 Still ordering 25 bags at a time from some random print shop at $6 each?
 You're leaving money on the table.
+A Dhaka-based ecommerce brand switched to Ho Chi Minh City production for its second campaign, and the 500-piece run delivered unit costs in that $2.50-4.00 sweet spot while the finished goods stayed WRAP and OEKO-TEX Standard 100 compliant.
 I'll show you exactly how bulk screen printed bags work, what you're actually getting, and why sourcing from a manufacturer with direct relationships makes a real difference.

 Why Custom Screen Printed Tote Bags in Bulk Make Sense for Your Business